Music Maker 25: Lonnie Holley Film Screening at Power Plant Gallery

 The Man is the Music draws us into Lonnie Holley’s imaginative and captivating world.
 While in I Snuck Off the Slave Ship Lonnie Holley, a “self-taught African American artist” and dimensional traveler, attempts to sneak off the slave ship America.
 This screening coincides with Duke Performances’ Music Maker 25, a weeklong music series and exhibition in downtown Durham celebrating the 25th anniversary of the Music Maker Relief Foundation.

 A light lunch will be served after the screening.
 This is a first come, first seated event.
 Please plan to arrive early to secure your seat.
 Doors open at 11:45am.Programming for "Southbound: Photographs of and about the New South" on view at the Power Plant Gallery September 6-December 21, 2019.
 For more information on the exhibit visit: powerplantgallery.com.
-Music Maker 25 is made possible, in part, with support from the Mary Duke Biddle Foundation, and it is part of the Smithsonian Year of Music.
-For more information visit: https://music.si.edu.
+Music Maker 25 is made possible, in part, with support from the Mary Duke Biddle Foundation and the North Carolina Arts Council, a division of the Department of Natural and Cultural Resources.
+Music Maker 25 is proud to be a part of Come Hear NC and the Year of Music in North Carolina, as well as the Smithsonian Year of Music.